Spain has few ways to pressure Argentina over YPF

 Argentina also has a very bad record at the ICSID.
 Fully one quarter of all global cases handled by the body have been brought against Argentina.

-"Argentina is among the worst in terms of compliance with ICSID judgements, if not the very worst," said Ana Palacio, a former secretary general of the ICSID and former Spanish foreign minister.
+"Argentina is among the worst in terms of compliance with ICSID judgments, if not the very worst," said Ana Palacio, a former secretary general of the ICSID and former Spanish foreign minister.

 In March, U.S. President Barack Obama said he would suspend trade benefits for Argentina because it has failed to pay more than $300 million in compensation awards in two disputes.